sustc-xylab/ARGpore2/README.md

 	input_plasmid.like.tab	plasmid-like nanopore reads identified
 	input_taxa.tab		taxonomy assignment of all nanopore reads

-plasmid-like nanopore reads are identified by firstly using plasflow to identify plasmids (probability threshold of 0.95), then plasflow-plasmids are further filtered by last against PLSDB (only hit showing alignment with > 70% similarity over 70% of its lenth to a known plasmid in PLSDB is considered as valid plasmid hit). **NOTICE**: This method cannot fully distinguish plasmids from chromosome, as a result, it only report plasmid-like nanopore reads in **input_plasmid.like.tab**.
+plasmid-like nanopore reads are identified by last query against PLSDB (only hit showing alignment with > 70% similarity over 70% of its lenth to a known plasmid in PLSDB is considered as valid plasmid hit). **NOTICE**: This method cannot fully distinguish plasmids from chromosome, as a result, it only report plasmid-like nanopore reads in **input_plasmid.like.tab**.
 If such a plasmid-like nanopre read also showed circular nature as indicated in **Input_circular.tab**, it is more likely to be a real plasmid.

 Taxonomy annotation of nanopore reads were derived by combining results of Centrifuge and MetaPhlan2 markergene database.
 If case of inconsistent annotations among these tools, to maximize classification ratio, ARGpore2 combines results with priority as Centrifuge > markergene.